xTanzu/Fiber/README.md

     activity in it.
 Let's see

 # Current State of Project
-There is a crude layout for the UI that has no sign in functionality yet, so only one user locally.
+There is a sign in functionality that lets you create a simple user  account for the app and sign in.
-There is only one fiber at the moment, and it is open when the app is initialized.
-You can send text-only messages in this local fiber, and they will get inserted into a running PostgreSQL database.
+Once signed in, you can create fibers and give them a description, and descriptive tags.
+You are now the sole member of this fiber.
+There is no way to add new members yet, but this will change when the next feature is released.
+This feature will be a search functionality that lets you find fibers to join to by word match and by tags.
-Messages persist in the database and get loaded on the screen when the main page is loaded.
+The layout has been also updated a bit from previous version.
+Please enjoy.

 # How to run the app on your Computer
 The application runs on python 3, so it will run on different operating systems, but this